 INGREDIENTSWater, Ethylhexyl Methoxycinnamate, Ethylhexyl Salicylate, Isoamyl P-Methoxycinnamate, Butylene Glycol, Octocrylene, Alcohol, Cyclopentasiloxane, Dimethicone, Titanium Dioxide, Dicaprylyl Carbonate, Biosaccharide Gum-1, Bis-Ethylhexyloxyphenol Methoxyphenyl, Triazine, Silica, Portulaca Oleracea Extract, 1,2-Hexanediol, Glycine Soja (Soybean), Phytoplacenta Extract, Tocopheryl Acetate, Sodium Hyaluronate, Ginkgo Biloba Leaf, Extract, Camellia Sinensis Leaf Extract, Camellia Japonica Leaf Extract, Eruca Sativa Leaf Extract, Triticum Vulgare (Wheat) Sprout Extract, Brassica Oleracea Italica (Broccoli) Sprout Extract, Medicago Sativa (Alfalfa) Leaf Extract, Glycine Soja (Soybean) Seed Extract, Pisum Sativum (Pea) Extract, Origanum Vulgare Leaf Extract, Chamaecyparis Obtusa Leaf Extract, Salix Alba (Willow) Bark Extract, Lactobacillus/Soybean Ferment Extract, Cinnamomum Cassia Bark Extract, Scutellaria Baicalensis Root Extract, Cetearyl Alcohol, Glyceryl Stearate, Polysorbate 60, Behenyl Alcohol, Glycerin, Peg-100 Stearate, Sodium Acrylate/Sodium Acryloyldimethyl Taurate Copolymer, Pentaerythrityl Distearate, Isohexadecane, Polysorbate 80, Dimethicone/Vinyl Dimethicone Crosspolymer, Triethanolamine, Allantoin, Acrylates/C10-30 Alkyl Acrylate Crosspolymer, Xanthan Gum, Carbomer, Disodium Edta, Fragrance, Phenoxyethanol

 True to their brand philosophy, most of the ingredients were taken from natural sources.
 There are still some chemical ingredients up there, but I did a little Google-fu and none of them came up as harsh on the skin.
-According to COSDNA, only four ingredients are listed as comedogenic – Butylene Glycol, Dimethicone, Cetearyl Alcohol, and Triethanol amine – but they're marked quite low at only 1~2 out of 5, so there is little chance of getting acne.
-But, cetearyl alcohol is also marked as a possible irritant (with a mark of 2 out of 5), so this could still be irritating for people with sensitive skin.
+There is cetearyl alcohol, which is marked as a possible irritant, but the potential is quite low (marked 2 out of 5).
+COSDNA analysis here.

 APPLICATIONI apply my sunscreen after my toner and moisturizer, and before all of my makeup.
 I recently ran out of my daytime moisturizer, so I tried if this could work as a 2-in-1 step of moisturizer and sunscreen.
 (It didn't work out quite as well.
 I think it should be noted that this isn't a moisturizer and sunscreen in one, but a sunscreen with moisturizing properties.)